MB4511/Knowledge-Graph---Lego-Database/README.md

 ## Additional Data Sources to enhance the solution

 Two additional datasets (CSV files) were incorporated in the graph database using LOAD CSV functionality in cypher to enhance the relevance of a recommender system.
 The relevant data was merged in the graph database in form of "Features" and "Information" node labels.
-The queries to make the necessary transformation from text file to graph format can be found in Additional Data Ingestion file.
+The queries to make the necessary transformation from text file to graph format can be found in https://github.com/MB4511/Knowledge-Graph---Lego-Database/blob/master/Lego-Additional%20Data%20Ingestion.cql.txt.
 Below is how the updated graph database looks like.

 ![](images-lego/lego-db-2.png)